By Ben Tavener, Senior Contributing Reporter

 SÃO PAULO, BRAZIL – Brazilian President Dilma Rousseff sanctioned on Monday the long-debated "Youth Statute" of rights concerning the country’s 15-to-29-year-olds, which grants half-price access for students and poor young people to cultural and sporting events throughout Brazil.
 The bill also guarantees basic rights for young people, such as access to education, training, work and an income.

-Those who prove their families earn less than twice the local minimum wage are eligible to register (the national minimum wage is currently R$678, or US$294).
+Those who prove their families earn less than twice the . . .